Coast Daylight: Proposed restoration

 Amtrak has worked on plans for resuming Coast Daylight service from San Francisco to Los Angeles since the early 1990s.
 It may be merged with the existing Pacific Surfliner route, thus extending the line to San Diego.
-More specific plans have been made in the last few years.
-The latest review of the possibility of service restoration was made on August 14, 2014, the San Luis Obispo Council of Governments (SLOCOG) organized and hosted a meeting between the Los Angeles – San Diego – San Luis Obispo (LOSSAN) Rail Corridor Agency and the Coast Rail Coordinating Council (CRCC), where substantial progress was made toward identifying which specific policy initiatives would be given priority so that restoration of the Coast Daylight service might be effectuated before the end of the decade.
+A review of the possibility of service restoration was made on August 14, 2014; the San Luis Obispo Council of Governments (SLOCOG) organized and hosted a meeting between the Los Angeles – San Diego – San Luis Obispo (LOSSAN) Rail Corridor Agency and the Coast Rail Coordinating Council (CRCC), where substantial progress was made toward identifying which specific policy initiatives would be given priority so that restoration of the Coast Daylight service might be effectuated before the end of the decade.
 A plan by Chicago-based Corridor Capital would involve the use of ex-Santa Fe Hi-Level cars and EMD F59PHI locomotives in a top-and-tail formation.

-In 2021, shortly after president Joe Biden entered office, Amtrak released a plan for route restructuring which specifically targeted new corridor service, and the Coast Daylight was listed as one of the routes desired for restoration.
+In 2021, Amtrak released its 15-year expansion vision for new and expanded rail corridors, including service between San Luis Obispo and San Jose.
+This service would not only follow the Coast Daylight route, but it would also connect to Caltrain services to San Francisco.

 Equipment

-The heavyweight Daylight Limited debuted in 1922 with five 72-seat coaches and a dining car.
-American Car and Foundry delivered new 90-seat coaches in 1923; the Southern Pacific also added a 32-seat parlor-observation car.
-4-6-2 "Pacific" steam locomotives hauled the train up and down the coast.
-4-8-2 "Mountain" locomotives displaced the Pacifics in the early 1930s.
+The heavyweight Daylight Limited debuted in 1922 with five 60-foot Harriman steel coaches and a dining car.
+American Car and Foundry delivered new 90-seat coaches in 1923; the SP also added a 32-seat parlor-observation car.
+The initial main motive powers were the 4-6-2 Heavy Pacific steam locomotives, which were later replaced by the 4-8-2 "Mountain" locomotives in the early 1930s.
 The Southern Pacific removed the observation cars in 1931.